You are here

 CLB employs around 12 full-time staff in our Hong Kong office working primarily on our collective bargaining and labour rights litigation programs and media advocacy, as well as finance and administration.

 CLB founder and director Han Dongfang has been a leading advocate for workers’ rights in China for more than two decades since helping to form China’s first independent trade union during the Tiananmen Square protests of 1989.
 He plays a leading role in guiding and directing CLB’s overall development.

 CLB’s communications team is headed by writer and journalist Geoffrey Crothall, a former Beijing correspondent for the South China Morning Post.
-Joey Qi runs our Chinese language website and social media platforms and Program Officer Liu Jiayi focuses on international solidarity.
+Liu Jiayi regularly reports on worker activism in China and Keegan Elmer manages CLB’s Strike Map and Work Accident Map.